Metrist-Software/marmoset/README.md

 The purpose of this library is to compactly store Orchestrator-local time series data on disk.
 The idea is to use Gorilla's compaction to deflate data, and then have some sort of data storage scheme around it.

+# Links

+* For bit fiddling on floating point numbers, [this](https://www.exploringbinary.com/floating-point-converter/) is a calculator that apparently is not buggy.
+Of course, IEx will do the trick as well.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed